How and Where You Can Make Money Testing Websites

 Because you don’t have to record video or audio, and tests take just a few minutes (as opposed to 15 or 20 minutes), the payouts are much lower (typically from $0.10 to $1.50).
 In other words, you don’t have to do a lot, but you certainly aren’t earning much either.

-Because website testing has gained some publicity over the years as a legitimate opportunity for earning relatively easy money from home, there’s a huge supply of people who've signed up to test websites with these companies.
+Website testing has gained some publicity over the years as a legitimate opportunity for earning relatively easy money from home.
+There’s a huge supply of people who've signed up to test websites with these companies.
 As such, you have to know what you’re doing if you want to make it worth your time and energy.

 Here are some tips and suggestions for making the most out of your experience:

-- Take the audition seriously.
 Almost every company will require you to go through what they call an “audition” before you can get paid to test their clients’ sites.
-You might be tempted to speed through it, but take these auditions seriously and you’ll have a much better chance of qualifying.
+You might be tempted to speed through it, but take these auditions seriously, and you’ll have a much better chance of qualifying.

-- Sign up for multiple sites.
 While you’ll inevitably zero in on a company that you like the most, sign up for multiple testing sites.
-This simply means more opportunities to get paid throughout the week.
+It means more opportunities to get paid throughout the week.

-- Be quick to act.
-Most companies offer testers opportunities on a first come, first served basis.
+Most companies offer testers opportunities on a first-come, first-served basis.
 As soon as you see an offer you’re interested in taking, accept it.
 Many testers wait a few minutes, only to find that someone else has beat them to the punch.

-- Don’t inflate expectations.
-Finally, don’t exaggerate expectations or you’ll end up disappointed.
+Finally, don’t exaggerate expectations, or you’ll end up disappointed.
 You aren’t going to make $2,000 per month testing websites through these marketplaces.
 You may, however, make $200 (or more) on the side if you’re ambitious and focused.
 In the beginning, your expectations should be just $20 or $30 per week unless you have a significant amount of time to commit to this side hustle.

 In all likelihood, website testing is something you’ll do for a few months while you figure out other opportunities for increasing your income.
-It’s not a sustainable job, or even one that will pay all of your bills.
-Having said that, it can be a fun, low-stress way to make some extra money from your living room.
+It’s not a sustainable job or even one that will pay all of your bills.
+It can be a fun, low-stress way to make some extra money from your living room.